coyotespike/coyotespike.github.io/_posts/2016-08-13-GuptandBlockchain.md

 In the process each of these tasks becomes much cheaper.
-More resources turn into excess resources, and fewer people paying less money can solve their problems at a larger, more-coordinated, hence more-effective scale.
+More resources turn into excess resources, and fewer people paying less money can solve their problems at a larger, more-coordinated, more-effective scale.

-# Summary<a id="orgheadline3"></a>
+### Summary<a id="orgheadline3"></a>

-If the developing world suffers partly because solutions to their problems cost too much to coordinate, then we can try to find a way to help them get more money, or we can make coordination cheaper (optimally of course, both).
+If the developing world suffers partly because solutions to their problems cost too much to coordinate, then we can try to find a way to help them get more money, or we can make coordination cheaper (optimally, of course, both).

-In the developed world as well, viewing companies as distributing and coordinating resources more effectively by coordinating more cheaply helps us understand why peer-to-peer companies like AirBnB and Lyft have succeeded so quickly.
+In the developed world as well, we can understand why peer-to-peer companies like AirBnB and Lyft have succeeded so quickly by viewing companies as (a) distributing and coordinating resources more effectively by (b) coordinating more cheaply.

 There is plenty of room at the bottom, the bottom of the price point, if we can work cheaply enough and reach broadly enough.